yuxiaochen1103/DG-STA/README.md

 3. Set the path for saving your trained models in the ```train_on_DHG.py (line 117)``` or the ```train_on_SHREC.py (line 109) ```.

-4. Run one of following command.
+4. Run one of following commands.
 ```
 python train_on_SHREC.py       # on SHREC’17 Track Dataset
 python train_on_DHC.py         # on DHG-14/28 Dataset